xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 ## Step 1: Optimize Build

-I have an isomorphic app which leverages webpack with code splitting.
+I have an isomorphic app which leverages Webpack with code splitting.

 The motivation for optimizing production build is twofold: increase performance and decrease build time and size.

 {{< image classes="fancybox fig-100 center" src="/post/images/deployapp/xkcd-compiling.png"
 thumbnail="/post/images/deployapp/xkcd-compiling.png" title="XKCD: Compiling">}}

-When running the webpack build script in production mode, the following warning messages are provided:
+When running the Webpack build script in production mode, the following warning messages are provided:

 > WARNING in asset size limit: The following asset(s) exceed the recommended size limit (244 KiB).
 This can impact web performance.